 - Ageing: Zahraa Al-Ahmady, Philip Bonner, Ellen Billett, Luigi De Girolamo, Fiona Freeman, Alan Hargreaves, Christian Thode, Aslihan Ugun-Klusek, and Mohammed Ahmed.

-Health of the Environment is a newly developed group which aims to employ a truly multi-disciplinary scientific approach to understanding the impact of human activities on the environment.
-Members of our group investigate the ecological consequences of our rapidly changing environments, with the ultimate goal of translating these research advances into management actions that protect ecosystems and the services they provide to our society.
-Through our broad range of expertise areas, we share the ambition of exploring natural environments from the genes to the global ecosystem level, to provide insights that inform interventions that enhance the capacity of ecosystems to function effectively.
+Health of the Environment use a truly multi-disciplinary scientific approach to understand how human activities change the environment.
+Members of our group investigate the ecological consequences of our rapidly changing environments, with the ultimate goal of translating these research advances into management actions that protect ecosystems and the services they provide to society.
+Through our broad range of expertise areas, we share the ambition of exploring natural environments from the gene to the ecosystem level, to provide insights that inform interventions that enhance the capacity of ecosystems to function effectively.

 Bioinformatics and Biomathematics develops new mathematical approaches based upon matrix computations, computational graph theory, Kolmogorov’s complexity, Bayesian inference, computational statistics, continuum mechanics and dynamical systems theory for: